 For this reason, the creation of the Dr. Sadie T.M.
 Alexander Scholarships is vital to the Law School’s commitment to continuing to build a more inclusive educational environment, while working to dismantle the legacy of racial and economic injustice in this country.

-Applicants who have been admitted to the JD Program for the Fall of 2021 are eligible to apply for the new Dr. Sadie T.M.
+Applicants who have been admitted to the JD Program for the Fall of 2022 are eligible to apply for the Dr. Sadie T.M.
 Alexander Scholarships.
 The scholarships will be awarded annually to incoming JD students.